On July 19, 2001, the Historic Antique Row Business Association

 Opening the meeting with a brief speech, Councilman Frank DiCicco congratulated HARBA for organizing themselves and stressed the importance of unity.
 In appreciation for his work on Bill 010232, HARBA’s president David Richards presented Councilman DiCicco with an antique framed political poster (for the Democratic party, of course).

-Formed to represent all businesses within its boundaries (Spruce to Lombard, 9th to Broad and all included side streets and now extending to 10th and 11th Streets from Spruce to Locust Streets) HARBA has promoted Antique Row as a destination for tourists, regional and local residents.
-HARBA has also worked with the Washington Square West Civic Association, the Greater Philadelphia Convention and Visitor's Bureau, Welcome America and other city agencies and charity organizations to increase local business and improve the quality of life in this area.
+Formed to represent all businesses with in its boundaries (Spruce to Lombard, 9th to Broad and all included side streets) HARBA plans to promote Antique Row as a destination and to help to improve its overall image.
+HARBA is also planning to work with the Washington Square West Civic Association and other city agencies to insure a high quality of life in this area.